 Treatment for Tooth Grinding

 Like most dental problems, there is no one-size-fits-all solution for teeth grinding.
 Dr. Hoffert will perform a comprehensive evaluation to determine the cause for tooth grinding and create a personalized treatment plan to take care of your needs.

 - Splint Therapy / Night Guard – A dental splint or teeth grinding mouth guard is a removable appliance best suited for patients who have a balanced occlusion and a comfortable, stable bite.
 The teeth grinding mouth guard is worn at night to protect teeth from grinding and clenching.

 - Orthodontics – Dr. Hoffert may recommend orthodontic treatment to bring your teeth into the proper position and allow them to fit together harmoniously.

-- Restorative Dentistry – If you have damaged teeth as a result of teeth grinding, Dr. Miller will offer restorative dentistry procedures to bring teeth back to optimal health and esthetics.
-Restorative dental treatments include dental crowns, porcelain veneers, and/or cosmetic bonding.
+- Restorative Dentistry – If you have damaged teeth as a result of teeth grinding, Dr. Hoffert will offer restorative dentistry procedures to bring teeth back to optimal health and aesthetics.
+Restorative dental treatments include dental crowns, porcelain veneers, and/or cosmetic tooth bonding.

 Get Lasting Relief For Teeth Grinding

-Teeth grinding is easiest to treat the earlier it’s detected.
-The long term risks of teeth grinding include tooth loss, gum disease, and bite related problems.
+Teeth grinding is easiest to treat when it is addressed early.
+The long-term risks of teeth grinding include tooth damage, gum disease, bite problems and even tooth loss.
 Contact our Asheville dentist office today to schedule a consultation with Dr. Hoffert and learn how we can help you to stop grinding your teeth and restore a healthier, more comfortable smile.